kyoungerman/S21-4820/Lect/02/Lect-02.raw.md

 If you are using a different version of Linux then the install process will be different.

-We are going to use PotgreSQL as our primary database in the class.
+We are going to use PostgreSQL as our primary database in the class.
 You will need a copy of it running where you can access the entire database.
 This could be on a virtual machine on your box or on Digital Ocean ($5.00 a month) or Linode ($5 to $20 a month) or on a free micro system on AWS if you qualify for one or on a $15-20 AWS EC3 small system.